Slack Standup Meetings: Problems and Their Solution

 1. Users do not have to answer the questions when the slackbot notifies you.
 You can use Snooze request to tell Troopr to get back to you at a later time.
 This feature prevents the standup from disrupting your workflow.

-2. Troopr slackbot provides an effective, data-driven user report that is easily shareable.
+2. Troopr slackbot provides an effective, data-driven user reports that is easily shareable.
 You can even browse and filter reports by the user.

 3. Using Slack Standup Bots, you have the option to receive standup summaries via email.
 Additional flexibility is provided by allowing managers to set the frequency of these email summaries.